braymen/only-incrementals/README.md

 # Looking to add your game?

 Create a Pull Request and add your game as `src/data/<Your Name or Studio Name>/<Your Game Name>.json`.
 The folder is the developer name and the file name is the game name.
+For both names, include the spaces and proper capitalization (look at the other games for examples).
 The image must be hosted somewhere else and be provided a valid URL.

 The JSON data you must fully include.
 Nothing more and nothing less.